What's a “drive,” or “volume?”

 .

-This solves both our problems: if the drive letter changes, the URI doesn’t change, and if you plug in that device into, say, your Mac or Linux box, we still get the same URI. 🎉
+This seems like we’re done!
+The URI won’t change if the drive letter or mountpoint changes, and if you plug in that same disk into, say, your Mac or Linux box, we still get the same URI. 🎉

 -